 NFMAD uses a variety of larvicides and pupacides that are target-specific, killing the juvenile mosquito before it emerges as a flying and biting adult.
-The District uses larval and pupal products that increase in aggressiveness if trap counts do not drop.
-If thresholds are reached, or there is a W. Nile positive in the trap pool, adulticides will be used in a targeted, focused manner.
+The District uses larval and pupal products that increase in aggressiveness if trap counts do not drop, along with all other methods of observation and testing.
+If thresholds are reached, or there is a W. Nile positive in the trap pool, adulticides will be used in a targeted, focused manner, using calibrated and droplet-tested equipment.
+All mosquito control products utilized by NFMAD are listed below, with manufacturer safety data.

-The first completely non-toxic mosquito control product that will kill adult mosquitoes within 4 days at a rate of 92-97%.
+This product was new in 2014: Terminix All Clear: The first completely non-toxic mosquito control product that will kill adult mosquitoes within 4 days at a rate of 92-97%.
 This product is finally available, based on extensive research and development by Israeli scientists.
-Rain Klepper has been studying the research and threshold trials over the last 18 months, with great excitement at the possibilities for the North Fork District.
-Terminix will be available for the first time in May of 2014, manufactured in Israel and limited in supply until 2015, when manufacturing will take place in the United States.

 Terminix will last up to 4 weeks, unless there are heavy rains, and does not break down in sunlight.
 It is non-toxic to predator species and bees, as long as it is not applied to a flower, or bud, which is easy for the crew.
 The product will attract adult mosquitoes 25 feet in all directions from the point of application, hence acting as both a lure and a defensive wall, depending on point of application.